- How to?

 - To perform a search on the selected text: Ctrl + F

-- To force a search on the entire project on the selected text: Ctrl + May + F
+- To search the selected text in the entire project: Ctrl + Shift + F

-- To force a search in the current element on the selected text: Ctrl + Alt + F
+- To search the selected text in the current element: Ctrl + Alt + F

 The "Find - Replace" pane proposes several options to find a text: